 - Once the process is complete, eject your pen drive using the Safely Remove Option and plug it in again.

-Recover Files from Corrupt USB Flash Drive using USB Recovery Software
+How to Recover Files from Corrupted USB Flash Drive using USB Recovery Software

 So, what are you waiting for?
 Quickly download Remo Recover now to recover files from your corrupted USB effectively.